thelabcat/DS-FPS-Mouse-Fixer-Linux/README.md

 - The default controls are mainly the same as the original mouse fix, except that right shift is NOT the mousefix pause key; backslash is.
 - Backspace is configured as the kill key, like the original.
 - I added V and B for yes and no, and X for OK.
 - Boost ball can be done by pressing Tab, with direction key combos to boost in a direction other than forward.
 Relies on DPAD_KEYS being set correctly.
+You can also boost ball in singleplayer mode by pressing, holding, and releasing RMB (this momentarily sacrifices mouse-based steering).
 - You can change the key bindings in the KEYBINDINGS dictionary, but beware that you cannot specify left or right shift or control.
 Also beware that for some reason the keyboard library detects H as Backspace on my system.
 - There are some other key binding absolute variables, generally not meant to be altered, lower down in the configuration section of the script.
 Change the kill key, pause key, and left/right shoulder button use keys there.
-- If you answer "n" or nothing to the "Are you going into multiplayer?" startup question, the program will occasionally check for a Varia orange pixel from the corner of Samus's HUD on screen, and pauses the mouse fix if it does not see it.
-It should thus auto-pause the fix in-ship and during cutscenes, allowing normal mouse use during these.
-Note that while auto-paused, you cannot also manually pause.
+- If you answer "n" or nothing to the "Are you going into multiplayer?" startup question, the program will occasionally check for a Varia orange pixel from Samus's HUD on screen.
+These checks are used: to automatically pause the game while in-ship or in cutscenes (note that while auto-paused, you cannot also manually pause); to momentarily sacrifice steering for a shoulder button boost ball.

 This script should theoretically work on Windows, but I didn't test that.
 If you'd like to test it yourself, let me know how it worked for you.
 Thanks!